 First, it's important to consider whether you'd like to import your back issues / articles as PDFs or full-text.
 Most journals import as PDFs since this method is easier and much more likely to be supported by your existing website / publisher.
 That said, full-text is certainly superior, if you have the structured data at your finger tips.

 In either case, our team is happy to help export and transform your journal data to suit our schema.
 We understand you're probably not a expert, so we expect you may need some help.
 As long as you're able to provide data in a reasonably structured format, we can help make any tweaks necessary for ingestion into our system.

-Already have structured data?
+1. Do you have structured data?

 If you already have structured data for your existing articles (e.g. an export from your current system, CSV, etc.), we can review the files for you.
 We can often import directly from those files, though it depends on the exact data structure.
 You can send the file for review to your Scholastica contact, or if you haven't spoken to anyone at Scholastica yet you can contact us.

 2. Does your website include Google Scholar metatags?

 If your current journal website includes Google Scholar meta tags (as most publishing platforms do), then we may be able to import your articles by pulling data directly from your website.

 Finally, you can always upload back articles yourself – read more at manually uploading and publishing back issues.